 James Lewis, prime suspect in the 1982 Tylenol murders, found dead

-CHICAGO (CBS)-- The prime suspect in the1982 Tylenol murders has been found dead.
+CHICAGO (CBS)-- The prime suspect in the 1982 Tylenol murders has been found dead in his Massachusetts apartment.

 According to Cambridge police, James Lewis was found unresponsive on Sunday just after 4 p.m.